-Do not take Truvada to reduce the risk of getting HIV—also called pre-exposure prophylaxis or PrEP—unless you are confirmed to be HIV-negative.
-There is a risk of drug resistance with use of Truvada for PrEP in people with undiagnosed HIV infection.
+Do not take Truvada to reduce the risk of getting HIV—also called or PrEP—unless you are confirmed to be HIV negative.

 While taking Truvada, it is important to keep all of your appointments with your health care provider.